-Our cloud- and hosted- Platform Extension products and services include sandboxing, endpoint detection and response ("EDR"), email security, web application and API security and cloud networking security as well as management and analytics.
+Our cloud- and hosted- Enhanced Platform Technology products and services include sandboxing, endpoint detection and response ("EDR"), email security, web application and application programming interface ("API") security, cloud networking security and cloud-native protection as well as management and analytics.

-Our FortiGuard security services are enabled by FortiGuard Labs, which provides threat research and artificial intelligence capabilities from a cloud network to deliver coordinated protection for the ever-expanding attack surface through Core Platform appliance and virtual machine as well as all Platform Extension products that are registered by the end-customer.
+Our FortiGuard security subscription services are enabled by FortiGuard Labs, which provides threat research and artificial intelligence capabilities from a cloud network to deliver coordinated protection for the ever-expanding attack surface through Core Platform appliance and virtual machine as well as all Enhanced Platform Technology products that are registered by the end-customer.

-Our FortiCare services provide both technical support and professional services to help our customers deploy, maintain, and operationalize Fortinet's Core Platform and Platform Extension products and services.
+Our FortiCare support services provide both technical support and professional services to help our customers deploy, maintain, and operationalize Fortinet's Core Platform and Enhanced Platform Technology products and services.